Skip to main content

 Manage clauses in Tomorro

-Updated over a month ago
+Updated over 2 weeks ago

-Create a clause
+Create a Clause

 • Go to Dynamic Components on the left

-• Select New Clause (an editor opens)
+• Select + New Clause (an editor opens)

-By converting existing text
+By converting existing text in a contract template

 • Select the text to convert into a clause

-• Click Save as a new clause (an editor opens)
+• Click Create a clause (an editor opens)

 • Hover over the editor and click +

-Once in the editor :
+Once in the clause editor

 • Click Create Clause